Local Government Digitalization

 - How to read it

 - Higher counts suggest more shared procurement activity in that category.
-They should be read as activity signals, not as a full adoption rate.
+They are activity signals, not a full adoption rate.

 - Why it matters